kopp/calliope-mini-stubs/Readme.md

     in the accompanying AUTHORS file

-# Currently missing in this library

-- module `random`

 # On Stub Files

 Generatlly, stubs should be distributed in the form of `.pyi` files -- one